 several years ago, my dad told me a story about how he was very thin when he first came to america. he couldn't afford properly fitted clothes and wore a lot of baggy clothing. once, in a book store, the store employees continuously brushed up against my dad to make sure he hadn't stolen anything. i left before he could tell me anymore stories. i wasn't brave enough to listen to all his sufferings.

-early on in my life, my parents took me to vietnam. on one particular trip, when i was 13, my dad talked to me about love. i asked him if he would be okay with me marrying someone who wasn't asian. he said yes and made a few racial jokes. i laughed, but felt empowered to love whomever i wanted. a feeling i know now that not all asian kids share.
+early on in my life, my parents took me to vietnam. on one particular trip, when i was 13, my dad talked to me about love. i asked him if he would be okay with me marrying someone who wasn't asian. he said yes and made a few racial jokes. i laughed, but felt empowered to love whomever i wanted. a feeling i now know not all asian kids share.

 when i was young, not much older than the photo in this post, my dad caught me a bird from outside. we were living in our first house and it was one of the most exciting moments in my childhood. after the bird pooped all over the floor, we had to let it go.

-a while back, my dad talked to me about love & marriage again. he told me he didn't know how much he loved my mom and until they grew together in their marriage. he loved her when he married her, but not nearly as much as he could have. but as the years rolled on, he loved her more than he could've loved anyone. my parents are one the best married couples i know. but strangely enough, this was one of the defining moments in my life. after this, i didn't think i ever wanted to get married.
+a while back, my dad talked to me about love & marriage again. he told me he didn't know how much he loved my mom until they grew together throughout their marriage. he loved her when he married her, but not nearly as much as he could have. but as the years rolled on, he loved her more than he could've loved anyone. my parents are one of the best married couples i know. but strangely enough, this was one of the defining moments in my life. after this, i didn't think i ever wanted to get married.

 the first i ever saw my dad cry was at my wedding.